GeorgeSG/vscode-open-related-files/README.md

 Use the command `Open Related Files` or the default shortcut `cmd+shift+r`.
 This will show the Open Related Files QuickPick list.
 The list shows all extensions for related files - i.e. if you have opened `main.html` and there are `main.css` and `main.js` files in the same folder, the list will display `css` and `js`.

+### Create Related File

+Use the command `Create Related File` to create a new file next to the currently opened file.
+The new file will have the same name and the extension that you specified.

 ### Custom shortcuts

 **`openRelatedFiles.open`**